d-carranza/dapponics-mixer/README.md

 **Notes 28**
 Testing2 was successful, I inputed the traits successfully and downloaded a collection of 10,000 unique images.

-No bugs noticed, worked smoothly.
+No bugs noticed, app works smoothly.

-TODO: Improve the user feedback with noninvasive temporal alerts (for example when notifying about the inputed values are wrong of if the rarities have any mistake)